 A gamma knife's service area is the gamma knife planning region in which the gamma knife is located.
-There are two gamma knife planning regions, the west region (HSAs I, II, and III as described in Appendix A) and the east region (HSAs IV, V, and VI as described in Appendix A).
+There are two gamma knife planning regions, the west region (HSAs I, II, and III) and the east region (HSAs IV, V, and VI).
 The gamma knife located at Wake Forest University Baptist Medical Center in HSA II serves the western portion of the state (HSAs I, II, and III).
 The gamma knife located at Pitt County Memorial Hospital in HSA VI serves the eastern portion of the state (HSAs IV, V and VI).
 The two gamma knives assure that the western and eastern portions of the state have equal access to gamma knife services.

-There is adequate capacity and geographical accessibility for gamma knife services in the State.
+There is adequate capacity and geographical accessibility for gamma knife services in the state.

-Need Determination
+Gamma Knife Need Determination

-It is determined that there is no need for an additional gamma knife anywhere in the state.
+It is determined that there is no need for an additional gamma knife anywhere in the state and no reviews are scheduled.